Fascia and soffit boards are located at the roof edge of many homes in the UK. They are normally made from timber or plastic.

-The following is based on the information we gleaned from our chosen contractors.
+The following is based on the information provided to us by the businesses we contacted.

 Day 2 – Apply second undercoat (a mornings work)

-Day 3 – Apply gloss coat (a mornings work)
+Day 3 – Apply final gloss coat and allow to dry (a mornings work)

-Day 4 – Fit guttering (a couple of hours)
+Day 4 – Re-fit the guttering (a couple of hours)

 Painting Roofline Boards – A Works Schedule

-The prices displayed in the tables below are based on real quotes from several painters/decorators in the UK and also from roofing firms.
+The prices displayed in the tables below are based on the quotes we sourced in 2016 and 2018.